-Pharmacy Specialization – 15 credit hours minimum
+Pharmacy Specialization – 19 credit hours minimum

+Total Minimum hours with this specialization: 33 hours

 The pharmacy specialization is designed to prepare graduates for roles in managing a pharmacy business.
 The specilization is meant for students enrolled in the PharmD program, and pharmacy professionals.
 Students select from the following electives, or other graduate course electives in Business, Pharmacy, or Public Health, taken with the approval of the MBA Academic Advisor.

 Suggested Electives: